davekaj/ranking/README.md

 - AAVE liquidity mining
   - time to sell - a token / time weighted score on how quickly you throw it away
   - or do they instantly stake their aave? good question
+    - NOTE - I believe it is autostaked, so what would have to happen is that it would have to be unstaked and then sold right after the 7 day waiting period
 - AAVE staking
   - score for staking / time
   - bonus for early adoption